top of page

 I have a feeling that the signed path circumnavigates the hill on the inland side.
 You could do this by following the track that veers off this way, over the bank of shingle, before you reach the end of the beach.
 Every time I have done this walk, however, I have chosen to go over Craig Ddu, for the views if nothing else, and I saw no reason to do differently this time.

 There is a path, indistinct until you are on it, that zig-zags up the grassy slope on this photo to find a ramp up through the rocks near the top.
-Once up top, you have views across the expanse of sands that presumably takes its name from the promontory you are on (Craig Ddu translates to Black Rock), as well as down the northern part of Cardigan Bay.
+Once up top, you have views across the expanse of sands that presumably takes its name from the promontory you are on (Craig Ddu (Graig Ddu) translates to Black Rock).
+You can also see across to Harlech and the southern snowdonian coast.

-Because Swampy isn't allowed to put her fair paws on this part of the beach, on which cars, and the dripping oil and litter they bring but don't take back, are encouraged (after they pay the reasonably large parking fee of course), we can't go directly onto the beach but have to follow the lane around to the main (vehicular) access point.
+Because Swampy isn't allowed to put her fair paws on this part of the beach, on which cars, with their dripping oil and attendant rug-rats and litter are permitted (after they pay the reasonably large parking fee of course), we can't go directly onto the beach but have to follow the lane around, parallel to the sea, to the main (vehicular) access point.

-Not too much of a drama to be honest as from the main access point, east (dogs allowed), there are still a good few miles of the same hard sand and clear water that used to attract me here when I was in my late teens and twenties.
+Not too much of a drama to be honest as to the left (east) of the main access point, dogs are allowed and there are still a good few miles of the same hard sand and clear water that used to attract me here when I was in my late teens and twenties.
 I can't help humming the Lionel Ritchie songs that still conjure the smell of suntan cream, sea and the exuberance of owning a car with a cassette player, and of hot summers and youth.
 I know you are only young twice but, on the second time around, it seems more difficult to exube in quite the same way.
 (What?
-Not a word?
-Ridiculous hahaha).
+Exube is not a word?
+Ridiculous).

-Heading east you eventually pass the signs that say No Vehicles Beyond this Point and start to head around into the Estuary.
-Though I've never seen them, Ospreys (which have nesting sites near Tremadog) hunt this stretch of water for their breakfast, lunch and tea.
-I think you are just as likely to see them patrolling the lagoon on the right hand side of the causeway as you enter Porthmadog from the north east though.
+Heading east along the beach you eventually reach the signs that say No Vehicles Beyond this Point and start to head around into the Estuary.
+Though I've never seen them, Ospreys (which have nesting sites on the Glaslyn plains near Point Croesor) occasionally hunt this stretch of water for some tasty fish.
+I think you are just as likely to see them patrolling the lagoon on the right hand side of the causeway (The Cob) as you enter Porthmadog from the north east though.
 Unsurprisingly, there were none to be seen today.
+Worth keeping an eye out though.

 This photo shows a view back along the beach after we turned into the estuary.
 It's a lovely spot of sand on which to enjoy your cheese, lettuce, cucumber, and blown-sand sandwich.

-Though lacking the attractive smells of the beach, they are undoubtedly scenic.
+Though lacking the attractive smells of the larger beaches (I think there must have been some sewage management issue), they are undoubtedly scenic.
 Anyway, the last two times I have done this walk, we ended up taking this prettier route - and we did so again this time.

 At the end of the track, just around the corner on this photo, is the bay of Borth-y-Gest where the car is parked.